To many people, off-the-beaten-path travel is more desirable than heading to a city rammed with people.

 Tokyo is expecting the largest uptake in visitors on last year of any city on the list.

-Tokyo also has the best toilet facilities in the world and home to world’s busiest intersections.
+Tokyo also has the best toilet facilities in the world and is home to the world’s busiest intersections.
 Tokyo has some of the best and most expensive hotels in the world.

 8. Istanbul — 13.4 million visitors